tinker495/JAxtar/README.md

 This project is inspired by [mctx](https://github.com/google-deepmind/mctx) from google-deepmind. mcts can be written in pure jax, so why not A*?
 **The project is not yet fully complete, with many types of puzzles left to be solved, more efficient basic heuristics, learning neural network heuristics, and more.**

 mcts, or tree search, is used in many RL algorithmic techniques, starting with AlphaGo, but graph search (not tree search) doesn't seem to have received much attention.
-Nevertheless, there are puzzle solving algorithms that use neural heuristics like [DeepcubeA](https://github.com/forestagostinelli/DeepCubeA) with A* (graph search).
+Nevertheless, there are puzzle solving algorithms that use neural heuristics like [DeepcubeA](https://github.com/forestagostinelli/DeepCubeA) with A* (graph search).

 However, the most frustrating aspect of my brief research(MSc) in this area is the time it takes to pass information back and forth between the GPU and CPU.
 When using neural heuristic as a heuristic to eval a single node, it uses almost 50-80% of the time.
 Because of this, DeepcubeA batches multiple nodes at the same time, which seems to work quite well.